stumpc5/chess960/project_description.md

 If the dataset contains matches with different initial moves and **t** is set to **t=1**, the only opening sequence would be **no moves at all**.

-Here’s an improved version of your markdown, making it more engaging and accessible to both amateur and professional Chess960 players, as well as those interested in the scientific analysis of Chess960 openings:

 ---

 ## Discoveries